 Emily Ratajkowski's Swimsuit Looks Sexy From All Angles — Especially the Back

-Emily Ratajkowski is on vacation somewhere beautiful and you can bet she packed a few swimsuits for the trip.
-While visiting a hot springs, the star slipped into a black one-piece with a plunging neckline, which she wore with layered necklaces.
+Emily Ratajkowski is on vacation somewhere beautiful, and you can bet she packed a few swimsuits for the trip.
+While visiting a hot spring, the star slipped into a black one-piece with a plunging neckline, which she wore with layered necklaces.
 Though the front of her swimsuit was revealing, the back was even sexier.
 It featured a scooped back and a cheeky thong fit that showed off Emily's assets.
 Her friend even playfully left a muddy handprint on Emily's buttocks.
-Scroll on for a closer look at the star's sultry one piece.
+Scroll on for a closer look at the star's sultry one-piece.